epfahl/znn/README.md

 ## Examples

-See the included Livebooks for applications of `Znn` to public data sets.
+See the included Livebooks in `/livebooks` for applications of `Znn` to public data sets.

+## Todo

+- [ ] Precompute the compression sizes and store them with the label and text.
+One-the-fly compression is a significant fraction of the prediction run time.
+- [ ] Allow other other compression algorithms to be used, including no compression (identity function).
+- [ ] Adaptively compute parallel chunk size through warm-up runs.